mncc8337/kot-skoffer/readme.md

 ## running
 ### install stuffs
-`pip install discord.py dotenv requests`
+`pip install discord.py python-dotenv requests`
 > if it complain about `audioop` then `pip install audioop-lts`
 ### env
 `cp .env.example .env` then edit it